iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subdifferentials Subgradient Computations.md

 ---
 ### **Intro**

-We introduce a simple theorem and then we are going fully hardcore about it using materials in \<Firt Order Method in Optimizations\> by SIAM.
+We introduce a simple theorem and then we are going fully hardcore about it using materials in \<First Order Method in Optimizations\> by SIAM.
 Before we start, there are 2 types of subgradient:

 * **Strong Subgradient**: All the possible subgradient at a point given the function.
 * **Weak Subgradient**: Just a subset of all the possible subgradient.